-This is the life-changing story of the owner of one of Malta’s leading gyms, a man who journeyed from anger to empathy, from poverty to financial stability, happiness and success.
+This is the life-changing story of the owner of one of Malta’s leading gyms, a poor boy who became a successful entrepreneur and a happy husband, a man who journeyed from anger to empathy, from happiness to success.

 I feel that my life is a success.
 I’m not a millionaire.
 The success is how I am feeling at the moment – happy, and when I look back and see how from zero I arrived to where I am today.

 I am 58 years old now.
 My mother was a nun in Malta for twelve years before she married.
 She then went to the USA and married my father but their marriage failed.
 When I was four years old we came back to Malta.